 Our Food Code permits products to be called ‘wholegrain’ if they contain every part of the grain including the outer layers, bran and germ.
 The problem is this definition applies even if these parts are separated during processing and regardless of whether the grain is in one piece or milled into fine particles.
 The processing of grains like this can raise their GI.

 |1 slice Bakers Delight Cape Seed loaf||VS||1/3 of a baguette|

 |Contains seeds, good fats, vitamins, minerals||Highly refined, higher GI|

 Recommendations around the amount of protein in our diets have increased over the last two decades.

 Firstly, although in theory we can manage with less protein, it was recognised that around 15 per cent energy from protein was needed to ensure we got enough of the other nutrients that comes with protein foods.

 Then it was recognised that as we age our protein needs increase substantially and guidelines for people 70 years and older now advise around 25 per cent higher protein intakes than for younger adults to help maintain muscle mass.
 It’s long been recommended that we get between 15 to 25 per cent of our kilojoules from protein foods.
-In fact, the average in New Zealand is at the lower end of this.

 The protein leverage theory has gained ground in recent years with increasing research.
 This theory suggests that if we consume foods low in protein we will keep eating until we have satisfied our protein needs.
 So we can end up eating way too many kilojoules from fat and carbs.
 This, along with the knowledge that protein is more satiating than fat and carbs, supports the view that we ought to ensure we are getting some protein throughout the day in each meal and snack.